 What started in 1990 with the merging of five clinics to form the Hirslanden private hospital group has since become Switzerland's largest medical network.
-The Hirslanden Group has known continuous growth since it was acquired by the Mediclinic International hospital group in 2007.
+The Hirslanden Group has known continuous growth since it was acquired by the Mediclinic Group in 2007.

 Immerse yourself in the history of the Hirslanden Group and learn how it came into being and how it has developed since it was formed.
 The most important milestones for the Hirslanden Group:

 The most important stages of the Hirslanden Group:

 The Hirslanden delivery region Bern is expanding its range of outpatient surgical services: the outpatient surgical centre, «OPERA Bern» is scheduled to open in Hallwag on Nordring in the centre of Bern on 16 May 2022.
 Streamlined processes and customised procedures before and after the surgeries ensure efficient, safe and cost-effective medicine for patients of all insurance classes.

 Hirslanden opens its own centre of expertise for genomic medicine.
 Concomitant to conventional approaches, genomic medicine examines people’s individual genetic make-up and tailors medical treatment accordingly, with the aim of providing even more individualised, targeted treatment.
 Thanks to our own laboratory with state-of-the-art equipment (NGS), we are able to offer all the steps of genetic testing ourselves, from counselling to analysis and reporting.
 Security and privacy are paramount.

 Opening of the day case clinic OPERA St.Gallen